helciodev/covid-19-scraper/README.md

 # covid-19-scraper
-This app scrapes for data at [world ometers info](https://www.worldometers.info/coronavirus), presents general information in tables and allows the user to search statistics about covid-19 by country or territory.
+<p>This app scrapes for data at [world ometers info](https://www.worldometers.info/coronavirus), presents general information in tables and allows the user to search statistics about covid-19 by country or territory.</p>
+<p>I chose this theme as my Ruby capstone project because is a very interesting and common matter of conversation between me and my peers and it is changing the way we live our lives all around the world.</p>

 ## To install and run